tlangan1/Life-Helper/README.md

 - Service workers will only work with https.
 - I used the plugin vite-plugin-mkcert to enable https in Vite which is running the front-end web server.
 That is, no actual certificate needs to be created as this plugin handles all of that.
 - I used `mkcert to create root certificate authority certificates` for both the windows laptop and the linux laptop.
-On the windows machine in the certificate manager I believe the two important certificates are the ones that `begin with mkcert`.
-I then placed this SSL certificate in the certificates in the `Trusted Root Certification Authorities` node in the Microsoft Management Console accessible accessible using the `mmc` command.
-I saved a view in mmc called "Console1.mmc" to more easily navigate to the list of certificates where this certificate is stored.
-There is another on with the name DESKTOP-4QSML4N\tomla@DESKTOP-4QSML4N (Thomas Langan) but I don't think that is directly relevant.
+- See the Documentation README for details.

 ## Service Workers:

-- In order to enable service workers within the Vite environment I am going to experiment with two approaches:
-  - See the routes that Vite exposes and try to work with that without the plugin.
-The first two routes are `/@vite/client` and `/src/index.jsx`
-  - Use a plugin called vite-plugin-pwa.
-This is probably the correct way to approach this.
-See [this](https://vite-pwa-org.netlify.app/guide/) for the instructions on how to do this.
 - Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
 You can also do things like `Stop` it and `Unregister` it.
-Also available at the bottom of the service workers panel is a link to `See all registrations`.
 - To reset the permissions for the service worker do the following:
   - Open the browser settings
   - Click on `Privacy and Security`